 The bad news.

-What we didn't realise was that the commodity of wool was on a bull run.
+What we didn't realise was that the commodity of wool was on a bull run, doubling in price in less than 4 years.
 As you can see in the graph below, wool hit it's historical high in September 2018 largely after being 'rediscovered' by sustainably minded fashion brands around the world:

 Thanks mainly to the arcane workings of the futures markets, it takes time for raw material prices to work their way through any supply chain.
 But as wool - and in particular the superfine 17.5 micron merino we use - has increased in price over time, so has the cost of our fabric.